A decomposition theorem for the Hochschild homology of symmetric powers of a dg category: Introduction

 After taking invariants with respect to the $C(\sigma)-$action we obtain a summand of \\$\Sym^\bullet(\oplus_{i\geq 1}HH_\bullet(\catC)t^i)$.
 The proof then reduces to checking that when we vary $n$ and $\sigma\in S_n$ we get all of $\Sym^\bullet(\oplus_{i\geq 1}HH_\bullet(\catC)t^i)$.\\

 After writing this paper we found out that Anno, Baranovsky and Logvinenko have also proved this conjecture.
 They provide explicit maps between standard complexes and show that they are homotopy equivalences.
-The formulas for the maps and the summary of the results appeared in \cite{Logvinenko-Gyenge} and the proofs will appear soon in \cite{AnnoBaranovskyLogvinenko}, along with the description of the Hopf algebra structure induced on the decomposition.
+The formulas for the maps and the summary of the results appeared in \cite{Logvinenko-Gyenge} and the proofs are in \cite{AnnoBaranovskyLogvinenko}, along with the description of the Hopf algebra structure induced on the decomposition.

 Gyenge, Koppensteiner and Logvinenko have previously also studied a similar decomposition from a $K$-theoretic perspective, see \cite{gyen-kopp-log} theorem C.